tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 Every operand has a data type.

-For literals, :ref:`as we saw earlier <sql_literals>`, the data type is usually determined by the format.
+For literals, :ref:`as seen earlier <sql_literals>`, the data type is usually determined by the format.

 For identifiers, the data type is usually determined by the definition.